rybakj/page_networks/README.md

+Graph files can be found here: https://drive.google.com/drive/folders/1bLMolKJoRzJKzIEQMTjcWfE0qF_VsoeN?usp=sharing

+Note:
+- `er` stands for economic recovery.
+- `Adjacency_er` and `Transition_er` refer to the matrices associated with a directed probabilistic graph on ER webpages.
+- Graph is the corresponding graph object (unweighted edges, no features).

 # Whole User Journey (WUJ) analysis for gov.uk

 The aim of this project is to identify all of the pages relevant to a user journey in gov.uk.
 The current approach utilises random walks which begin from a small set of seed nodes in an undirected graph.
 The "page-frequency-path-frequency" metric is utilised to rank the relevance of the pages in the journey.